cran-task-views/Agriculture/Agriculture.md

 ### [General analytical packages supporting agricultural research]{#analysis}

+- The `r view("MixedModels")` task view provides a comprehensive list of packages relevant to fitting general and generalized linear mixed models.

 -   The packages `r pkg("nlraa", priority = "core")` and `r pkg("AgroReg")` provides linear and nonlinear regression functions specifically for agricultural applications.  `r pkg("biotools")` can conduct a wide array of multivariate analysis for agronomists including genetic covariance, optimal plot size, tests for spatial dependence, and tests for seed lot heterogeneity.

 -   `r github("OnofriAndreaPG/agriCensData")` is a flexible package for working with censored data (e.g. time to flowering, instrumentation values below the detection limit, disease scoring).

 -   `r pkg("grapesAgri1")` houses a collection of shiny apps, [GRAPES](https://www.kaugrapes.com/) (General R-shiny based Analysis Platform Empowered by Statistics), that works as a graphical user interface for individuals to upload data files and analyse.
 Linear models, ANOVA for CRD and 2-way RCBD designs, correlation analysis, exploratory data analysis and other common hypothesis tests are supported.